FelixOnline/v2/content/articles/2013-5-30-imperial-alumnus-killed-in-syria.md

 Dr Mahmoud al Akraa, a close friend of Dr Isa, commented that “once you met Isa you never forgot him.
 He was so kind, so warm and so brave.
 He had the respect of everyone and would do anything to help others in need.
 One time one of the refugee camps in Syria had cholera and no doctor would go in, except Isa.
 He would risk his life for others.
 He worked up until midnight and would treat hundreds of patients each day.
 He would then sleep rough in a sleeping bag and often not wash for days.”

-_There is more information on the field hospital being set up in his honour on the JustGiving page, where do__nations can be made: <http://www.justgiving.com/for-Isa>_
+_There is more information on the field hospital being set up in his honour on the JustGiving page, where donations can be made: <http://www.justgiving.com/for-Isa>_

 [_Comment_](http://felixonline.co.uk/comment/3647/what-religion-truly-means/)